 There are some things you should know before you decide if a milgrain embellished ring is right for you:

-- Milgrain has a limited lifespan - The tiny metal beads will eventually wear away from daily use.
+- Limited lifespan - The tiny metal beads will eventually wear away from daily use.
 The milgrain on your ring will need to be restored about once every decade, luckily it is not expensive or difficult to have this done.

 Where to Buy